hemisemidemipresent/btd6-modding-tutorial/mapeditor.md

 - If someone sent you a zip file with a map in it, just extract it into the map_editor folder.

 # Troubleshooting
+## The game crashes when entering the custom map, after defining the tracks and areas.
+You probably messed up while editing. you can edit or delete the paths.txt and areas.txt files to try to fix the problem or to start from scratch.
+Alternatively you can send those 2 files and your latest.log file in the help channel of one of the modding discord servers.

 ## If you can't find your map in the map list, make sure you have these files in your mods folder:
 <img src="https://cdn.discordapp.com/attachments/872504918831939625/872526528762753044/unknown.png"/>
+make sure you don't end up with a "map_editor" folder inside of another "map_editor" folder

 ## The game crashes when placing towers
 You need to start by defining the entire map as "land". (read the above sections again)